aleksander-vedvik/Bachelor/README.md

 ## Trained models:

 Checkpoints from the trained model used in the thesis can be downloaded from [here](https://drive.google.com/drive/folders/1hNMBL2MNyz5dWZdi1BR1o1X-3yypdCkJ?usp=sharing).
-These checkpoints must be placed in the respective folders located under "./training/models/*MODEL_NAME*/".
+The checkpoints are stored in the "Checkpoints" folder on the Google Drive folder.
+These checkpoints should have a similar folder structure to this Github.
+I.e. the checkpoints must be placed in the respective folders located under "./training/".

 # Eval